foliant-docs/preprocessor_tutorial/README.md

 # Gibberish Preprocessor for Foliant

-This perprocessor allows to generate placeholder text in your Foliant projects.
+This preprocessor allows generating placeholder text in your Foliant projects.

 ## Installation

 > This section is for reference.
-The Gibberish preprocessor is now currently available in PyPi.
+The Gibberish preprocessor is currently not available in PyPi.

 ```bash
 $ pip install foliantcontrib.gibberish